-Includes activities related to providing grants and recoverable grants to center-based and family child care providers, financial assistance to nonprofit child care centers and technical assistance to child care providers to address key planning and business issues related to their facilities.
-Activities include research, analysis, underwriting, consulting and other technical assistance on financial organizational issues.
-LIIF accomplishes this through a variety of programs, including the San Francisco Child Care Facilities (CCFF) Fund.
+Includes activities related to providing grants and recoverable grants to center-based and family child-care providers, financial assistance to nonprofit child care centers and technical assistance to child care providers to address key planning and business issues related to their facilities.
+Activities include research, analysis, underwriting, consulting and other technical assistance.
+LHF accomplishes this through a variety of programs, including the San Francisco Child Care Facilities (CCFF) Fund, the Access to Quality Child Care Expansion program in Washington DC, and our technical assistance for pre-K education work in New York City.